1842. A garden makeover

 Clarence thought that the only solace would be in his garden, but that had gone to wilderness during his wife’s illness.
 Somehow, after the funeral, the heart had gone out of the garden.
 Clarence tried to tidy it up a bit but he didn’t make much progress.
 And then he entered a competition for a free garden makeover.
 There were a number of conditions; the garden had to be substantial in size; the owner had to go away (all expenses paid) for a whole week while the garden got its makeover; the owner had to trust the garden designer’s ability to come up with a creative concept.
 Clarence thought he fulfilled all the conditions.

 The phone went.
 It was the television company.
 They were to record the makeover.
 Clarence’s garden was on the shortlist.
 Would he mind the television cameras coming to film the garden before anything was done?

 Next, a garden designer visited in person.
 She interviewed Clarence.
-She was interviewing the ones on the short list.
 What would Clarence like to see in the garden?
 Did he want a water feature?
-A patio/barbeque area?
+A patio/barbecue area?
 Trees to block out not the sun but the neighbour’s prying eyes?